truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 ## Useful CLI commands

 * `zpool status -D` or `-Dv` shows a summary of DDT statistics for each pool, or the specified pool.
+Typical output will include a line like this:<br/><code>dedup: DDT entries 227317061, size 672B on disk, 217B in core</code><br/>This means that the DDT contains 227 million blocks, and each block is using 672 bytes in the pool, and 217 bytes of RAM when cached in ARC.
+The two values differ because ZFS uses different structures for DDT entries on disk and in RAM.
+There is also a table, showing how many blocks (actual and referenced) are duplicated, summarized in bands (or "buckets") of powers of 2, and their average actual and referenced sizes.
 * `zdb -U /data/zfs/zpool.cache -S [POOL_NAME]` estimates the outcome and DDT table size if a pool were entirely deduplicated (warning: can take some hours to complete).
+The output table is similar to that of `zpool status -Dv`, see previous.
 * `zpool iostat` (`man zpool-iostat`) provides detailed analysis and statistics for disk I/O latency.
 Latencies for a healthy pool should largely be in the nanoseconds to tens of milliseconds range, perhaps with a few outliers.
 If latencies of the order of seconds, and certainly tens of seconds, are seen, this indicates a problem with disk usage, usually that certain disks are unable to service commands at the speed needed, and a large queue has formed of backlogged commands.

 ## Technical note:  hashing